 The electromagnetic and matter waves are the two out of three major categories in which waves are classified.
 The significant difference between the electromagnetic wave and matter wave is that an electromagnetic wave is composed of electric and magnetic field components.
 As against in matter wave, no such field components exist.

 We all know that waves are regarded as disturbance where there are continuous oscillations of constituents at a specific point or in the nearby points.
 In this way, a wave allows the information and energy to get propagated from one point to another but without the physical transfer of matter.

-Waves are differentiated in the basis of characteristics possessed by them.
-Mainly, the orientation of particles, motion and direction of energy are the crucial characteristics.
-Hence, waves are of 3 types which are mechanical, electromagnetic and matter waves.
+Waves are differentiated on the basis of characteristics possessed by them.
+Mainly, the orientation of particles, motion, and direction of energy are crucial characteristics.
+Hence, waves are of 3 types which are mechanical, electromagnetic, and matter waves.